joyutils/dwg-production/README.md

 A working graphql endpoint should be accessible at http://localhost:8081/graphql

 You should wait for nodes to fully sync up before using it in production.

+Both services only listen on localhost as they are intended to be used publicly and reserved for the storage/distributors running on the same host.

 For more options configuring the [QueryNode](QUERYNODE.md)